botato2/Spyware/README.md

   - Send it via discord Webhook .
   - Spyware auto-run when the pc reboot .

-There's a Spyware.exe it's just an example of how the spyware should look like after converting it to .exe .
+There's a setup.bat file that downloads :
+- Python
+- Git
+- REQUIRED PACKAGES for the spyware to work
+- OPTIONAL PACKAGES "You can remove them before runing the setup" The setup.bat file is there just in case you want to test the spyware.py in a fresh new device .

 Disclaimer : [ EDUCATIONAL PURPOSES ONLY ]
 - Don't use this script for malicious purposes , it can get you in a serious trouble if the victim launch a law suit against you !